ABOUT RGNUL STUDENT RESEARCH REVIEW

 - Authors are required to provide an abstract of 100-150 words along with keywords that represent the essence of the submission.
 The abstract is to be submitted along with the article itself in the same document as of the blog submission.

 - The entries should be submitted only in .doc/.docx format.

 - Entries selected, after the Peer Review process by CTIL, shall be published on the RSRR website.

 - The manuscripts which are selected by the Board shall be replied to within 21 days of the submission.

 - E-certificates from RSRR and CTIL will be awarded to the authors of each published blog.
 CTIL will provide internship opportunities (with INR 10,000/- stipend) to the winning entry.

 - Co-authorship up to a maximum of two persons is permitted.

 - The author(s) bear sole responsibility for the accuracy of facts, opinions or views stated in the submitted Manuscript.

 - Plagiarism in any form is strictly prohibited.
 RSRR follows the University Grants Commission (Promotion of Academic Integrity and Prevention of Plagiarism in Higher Educational Institutions) Regulations, 2018.

 - Copyright of all blog posts published on the RSRR website shall remain with RGNUL Student Research Review.
-Copyright of all blog posts published on the Ikigai website shall remain with RSRR and the author.
-The same shall be subject to the Creative Commons Attribution 4.0 (CC BY 4.0) License.

 - All moral rights shall vest with the author(s).